 - 1. Acronis Active Restore is currently available for images located in the Acronis Secure Zone only. - 2.
-Acronis Active Restore does not support images of Windows Vista.
-If any Vista edition is detected in an image, the Active Restore option will not appear. - 3.
+Acronis Active Restore does not support images of Windows Vista and Windows Server 2008.
+If any Vista edition or Windows Server 2008 is detected in an image, the Active Restore option will not appear. - 3.
 Acronis Active Restore does not work if the image contains dynamic disks and volumes. - 4.
 Acronis Active Restore cannot be used if the image contains no operating system (a logical partition or disk image) or when restoring file archives.